 - Guarantor company fee of 50-100%

-Additionally, taking care of the construction costs if you’re planning to do some changes in the space should be considered.
-Depending on how much you’re willing to spend for designing the office, construction and interior expenses vary.
+Additionally, taking care of the construction costs if you’re planning to make some changes in the space should be considered.
+Depending on how much you’re willing to spend on designing the office, construction and interior expenses vary.

 Additional Requirements for Setting Up an Office